I was inside of a maximum security federal prison in Mexico when I learned the following:

 Yet they were standing before us expressing remorse for their decisions, telling their stories, sharing the events leading to their incarceration, what they have learned while rehabilitating, and conveying deep sorrow for their mistakes.
 They shared this with loved ones and with strangers.
 Their stories were heard.

 This experience not only moved me but shook something deep inside of me that would never be still again.
 Every decision is a chance for something good and something evil.
 Every person has stories about decisions – some witnessed, some made, and some made for them.
 With the exception of a small percentage who are truly absent of conscience, we are connected by our humanity.
-Even the ones deemed “bad” for society.
+Even the ones deemed “harmful” to society.

 This blog is for lovers of stories.
 Stories help us heal and grow.
 I write the ones that have meant something to me.
-I invite others to join.

 This doesn’t say much about me, the writer.
-I supposed I want to keep it this way for now.
+I suppose I want to keep it this way for now.
 But to give the curious something, here are a few things that feed me: laughter, cozy cafes, black coffee, languages, dark chocolate, lying on the sand, writing on rainy days, more coffee, fiction, hugs, autobiographies, love, dance, poems, dahlias, music, growing, stretching, communing, connecting, learning, always learning…